LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

     !IMAGE[](images/image13.png)

-    _Type text in the IDLx editor_
+    _Type text in IDLx editor_

     !IMAGE[](images/image11.png)

     _Type text displayed in the UI_

--   In knowledge blocks, notes, alerts, and tips, avoid the use of bold formatting.
+-   In knowledge blocks, notes, alerts, and hintss, avoid the use of bold formatting.
 If you need to call out a specific item, use italics.

--   In the IDLx, use one asterisk (\*) or an underscore on either side of the text to which you want to apply italic format.
+-   In IDLx, use one asterisk (\*) or an underscore on either side of the text to which you want to apply italic format.
 For example, *\_Item to format\_*.

     !IMAGE[](images/image28.png)

-    _Use underscores or one asterisk for Italic format in the IDLx_
+    _Use underscores or one asterisk for Italic format in IDLx_

     !IMAGE[](images/image29.png)

     _Italics displayed in the UI_

 -   Avoid the use of quotation marks if possible.
 These are often overused.
-In the IDLx, you can catch the reader's eye by using italics.
+In IDLx, you can catch the reader's eye by using italics.

 ## Use variables

-The IDLx provides you with a series of variables that all begin with \@lab.
+IDLx provides you with a series of variables that all begin with \@lab.
 These can be used to customize the instructions for each user's environment.

 ### Define and use a variable